-Our management believes that our cash on hand as of December 31, 2009 in the amount of \$556 is not sufficient to maintain our current minimal level of operations and to execute our planned objectives for the next approximately 12 months.
-As of December 31, 2009, we owed \$1,000 in accounts payable to vendors and service providers.
-Additionally, we have a note payable of \$500, owed to a related party that bears no interest and is due on demand.
+Our management believes that our cash on hand as of December 31, 2010 in the amount of \$1,808 is not sufficient to maintain our current minimal level of operations and to execute our planned objectives for the next approximately 12 months.
+As of December 31, 2010, we owed \$2,670 in accounts payable to vendors and service providers.
+Additionally, we have notes payable of \$530, of which \$500 is owed to a related party and \$30 to a non-related third party entity.
+Both notes bear no interest and are due on demand.
 We may be unable to satisfy any of our financial obligations.
 Our ability to fund our operating expenses are in doubt, and we cannot guarantee that we will be able to satisfy such.
 As a result, our independent auditors have expressed substantial doubt about our ability to continue as a going concern in the independent auditors' report to the financial statements included in our 10-K. If our business fails, our investors may face a complete loss of their investment.